Clemapfel/jluna/docs/manual.md

 );
 ```

-We leave the unboxing routine for `_value` unspecified, because there is no field called `_value` to assign to.
-C++-Side.
+We leave the unboxing routine for `_value` unspecified, because there is no field called `_value` to assign to C++-side.

 #### Step 4: Implementing the Type

-Having added all properties to the usertype interface, the only thing left to do is call:
+Having added all properties to the usertype interface, we make Julia aware of the interface by calling:

 ```cpp
 Usertype<RGBA>::implement()
 ```

-This creates a new type julia-side that has the same architecture we gave it.
-For end-users this happens behind the scene, but for illustrations sake, this expression is assembled an evaluated during `implement`:
+This creates a new type julia-side that has the architecture we just gave it.
+For end-users, this happens behind the scene, however internally, the following expression is assembled and evaluated:

 ```julia
 mutable struct RGBA